Longfld/electron-angular-material/README.md

 3. Initial installation of your electron application: right click dist/"Electron Angular Application Setup.exe" and "run as administrator" to install

-4.Make sure installation is ok:  try your electron application from desktop shortcut and make sure everything is ok and you should see no update message.
+4. Make sure installation is ok:  try your electron application from desktop shortcut and make sure everything is ok and you should see no update message.
 Now we are going to upgrade our electron application by:
 >npm version patch

 5. Rebuild and distribute upgraded election application: delete everything in folder "dist" and "wwwroot" then repeat step 2 above again, and step 1.

 6. auto update happens: Open your electron application from desktop shortcut again and you can see new version is downloaded and upgraded.